 - Ask you about your symptoms and how they are affecting you.

 - Check your medical history and general health,

 - Do some physical tests like blood pressure and a balance or reflexes test.

 - Ask you to do some memory and thinking tests.

 - Run blood and urine tests to rule out other causes of your symptoms.

 Together these tests will help to identify the likely cause of your symptoms.
 If the doctor suspects you have dementia, you may be referred to a memory clinic or another specialist clinic where more in depth tests can be done.

-Brain scans, such as MRI (magnetic resonance imaging) or CT (computerised tomography), can help to rule out other causes of dementia.
+Brain scans like MRI (magnetic resonance imaging) or CT (computerised tomography), can help to diagnose dementia or rule out other causes of symptoms.